alperendavran/sportnearby-be/README.md

 What can you ask it?
 You can ask it things like:
 "Matches in Brussels this weekend?"
+"Wat kan ik de komende week doen in de omgeving van Mechelen, Antwerpen en Gent?"
+"What can I do for the next week around Mechelen, Antwerp and Ghent?
-"Are there any Pro League matches in Antwerp next week" "What leagues are available?"
+"What leagues are available?"
-"Events near me tomorrow" (this works if you provide your location)
+"Events near me tomorrow"

 The bot tries to understand your question, figures out the dates and places, and finds the relevant matches from Belgian leagues in the database.